OneFoggyScreen/Filing-Bot/README.md

 After you install it, you'll have to satisfy the dependencies of the bot by installing discord with the command ``pip install discord``

 # Setup PT.2
 Once you've gotten python all setup you can clone the bot and put it where you'd like.
-Next, you have to put your discord bot token in the ``TOKEN.txt`` file, copy the directory that the script is in and paste it into ``currentdir`` variable.
-While you're there you can mess with the other settings.
+Next, you have to put your discord bot token in the ``TOKEN.txt`` file.
+Next, make sure to change the settings in ``Filing-Bot.py``.
 Once you're ready to put the photos, gifs, and videos, you should make a folder called ``Items`` and put it in the same folder as the bot.
-After that, it should be ready and you can start the script!
+After that, it should be ready.
+You can now run the script!

 # Problems
-If you have any problems with the bot, message me on discord at Lemon#7512.
+If you have any problems with the bot, start an issue thread